cs6450-PlaceholderName/cs6450-labs/README.md

 2 client 2 severs: `~17M op/s`

-4 clients 4 servers: `todo`
+4 clients 4 servers: `~33M op/s`

 # Design

 ## Successful Ideas
 We implemented the following:
 ### Batching
 Generating an RPC call per each Get/Put operation is costly and inefficient.
 Instead, we implemented request batching, where a batch of operations is sent in a single RPC call.
 This significantly reduces networking overhead, allowing for better performance both on clients and servers.
 We also found that a signficant amount of time was spent serializing and deserializing rpc payloads, calling handler functions, and most crucially spinning up a new goroutine per request (even over the same TCP connection).
 This operational logic was far more costly then the business logic which was often a lookup into the L1 cache.
+Additionally, we introduced logic for intelligent use of locks in individual RPC messages (as opposed to during the entire batch) for higher throughput between threads.
 ### Async RPC
 By default, clients made RPC calls synchronously to the server, meaning that each request was waited upon until completion.
 Instead, we implemented asynchronous RPC calls, significantly boosting client throughput.
 This removed head of line blocking between batches while not affecting linearizability from the servers POV, as the client gives up guarantees by not awaiting.
 ### Sharding